Caberfae, Michigan: History

-Caberfae was named by Kenneth MacKenzie after the Cabar Feiah, a historic Gaelic symbol.
+Caberfae was named by Kenneth MacKenzie after the Scottish Gaelic term "cabar-fèidh", meaning "antler".
 The community served as the Caberfae Ranch, a private hunting club that was eventually sold to the United States during the Great Depression.
 It became part of the Manistee National Forest.
 It is now home to the Caberfae Peaks Ski & Golf Resort, a mix of government-owned and private property.

 The community of Caberfae was listed as a newly-organized census-designated place for the 2010 census, meaning it now has officially defined boundaries and population statistics for the first time.

 Geography

 According to the U.S. Census Bureau, the community has an area of 0.44 sqmi, all land.

 Demographics

 Education

 Caberfae is served entirely by Cadillac Area Public Schools to the southeast in the city of Cadillac.